-There are myriad motivations for learning a language, as my dog and the beautiful Brits below will testify.
-Ben the ballet dancer learned German because he burst a disk in his back and ended up in a German rehabilitation clinic where no one spoke English.
-Shammi lent his language skills to a befuddled tourist in India.
-They’re now married.
+There are a multitude of motivations for learning a language — and every individual above all talked about a different way that language changed their lives.
+Ben the ballet dancer learned German because he ended up in a German medical clinic where no one spoke English.
+Meanwhile, Shammi lent his language skills to a befuddled tourist in India (now they’re married).

-Learning a language is a tremendously formative, revelatory experience.
-Just ask my dog.
-If mere self-improvement isn’t enough to convince you though, perhaps you can adopt one of the motivations below.
+Learning a language is a challenge, but it’s an amazing experience.
+If mere self-improvement isn’t enough to convince you, though, perhaps you can identify with one of the motivations below.
 And then you can download this remarkable app to get you speaking your new language from day one.

 1. Learn a language for work, just like Ben

-The Babbel app is perfectly tailored to the trials and tribulations of busy people with busy lives.
+The Babbel app is perfectly tailored to the lives of busy people.
 Each lesson is 10-15 minutes long — ideal for killing time usefully on your commute — and they’re all organized into easily navigable categories.
 Ben’s big break came in the form of a phone call in German.
 Rather than bluster apologetically about not being able to understand, he was able to accept the offer in fluent German — and change his life forever.

 Babbel offers an entire section based on Business German, for example, where you can learn everything from how to present yourself to new colleagues to how to tactfully excuse yourself from office gossip.
 It even teaches you how to quit, should it ever come to that, and ace your next job interview (… and all in a foreign language, of course).